 Carla Raynes (Founder & CEO)

-Carla has worked in the homelessness sector in both the UK and Australia for 17 years.
-Carla has worked in a wide range of roles, both on the front line and in management positions.
+Carla’s worked in the homelessness sector in the UK and Australia for 18 years.
+She’s held many roles in front line and management positions.
 Her experience spans working within crisis accommodations, drug and alcohol teams, tertiary hospitals and youth residential units.
 Carla co-founded a social enterprise before bringing her creative solutions to Bridge It.

 Jane is the Founder and Director of Igniting Change.
 She is passionate about bringing lived experience into all aspects of her work, and in the process has spent her life turning old-fashioned ideas of charity upside down.
 She’s an innovator with a global reputation for inspiring individuals and organisations to work together for social change.
 She’s founded 5 charities, all flourishing today.
 She’s known for lateral thinking and creative initiatives, including Comic Relief (Red Nose Day) in the UK, which has raised more than a billion pounds.

-Edward is an investment professional who values using capital as a source for good.
-He works for Conscious Investment Management, a leading Australian impact investment fund with a large focus on delivering social housing in Australia.
-Outside of this, Ed has a management role in two Melbourne based foundations.
+Edward’s an investment professional who values using capital as a source of good.
+He works for Conscious Investment Management, a leading Australian impact investment fund, focused on delivering social housing in Australia.
+Outside of this, Ed has a management role in two Melbourne-based foundations.

-Christa brings a wealth of corporate operational experience having spent the majority of her career in the financial services industry, managing large teams of high performing sales people, often in fast paced and challenging environments with strong regulatory frameworks.
-During her time at Westpac as State General Manager, she effectively delivered on the Group’s multi-brand strategy in Third Party mortgages and as a result was recognised in 2017 for outstanding performance as an Employee of the Year finalist from 40,000+ staff.
+Christa brings a wealth of corporate operational experience, having spent most of her career in the financial services industry, managing large teams of high-performing salespeople, often in fast-paced and challenging environments with robust regulatory frameworks.
+As Westpac’s State General Manager, she was recognised in 2017 for outstanding performance as an Employee of the Year finalist from 40,000+ staff.